wireapp/wire-docs/src/how-to/administrate/postgresql.md

   (background_worker_pool_size * background_worker_replicas)
 ```

-This number is the minimum application-side connection budget you should plan for on the PostgreSQL primary when Wire connects through the read-write service.
+This value is the minimum application-side connection budget to plan for on the PostgreSQL primary when Wire connects through the read-write service.

 ### Default starting point